IamHellToday/Advanced-JavaScript/README.md

-This folder includes some basic projects made with the use of JavaScript, during my course in Kodilla.
+This folder includes some basic projects made with the use of JavaScript.
 Projects can be displayed by targeting proper branch.
-Each branch represents the number of task from Kodilla Programming School.

-- `branch 9.1` contains solution for basic functions task.
+- `branch 9.1` contains basic functions task.
 - `branch 9.2` contains solution for task with use of arrays.
 - `branch 9.3` contains some strings.
 - `branch 9.4` contains (tough at start) loops.